 10. What professional organizations do you belong to?

-Once these bases are all covered, and you settle into treatment, you should slowly begin to feel better.
-Your awareness will widen and you will find yourself thinking in new ways about your situations and experiences in life.
-You'll learn skills and techniques to deal with your unique issues and soon a new you and a new world will unfold before you.
+Once these bases are all covered, and you settle into treatment, you should slowly begin to feel an expansion within yourself.
+Your awareness will widen, your feelings may swell, and you may find yourself thinking in new ways about your situations and life experiences.

 Therapy may be tough on occasions, but in time, you should start learning techniques to help change, shift or remedy symptoms.
 That's how the arc of good therapy progresses.
 Last, but not least, always, ALWAYS, be sure that the professional you choose to work with is a licensed mental health practitioner.